VictoriaDhmn/OSMNetFusion/paper/paper.md

 # Research impact statement

 This tool has enabled various reserach contributions.
 It has been used to develop a bicycle routing model [@Dahmen:2025], to make more informed transport mode choice predictions [@dahmen_modechoice_2024; @Dahmen_IMR], and to evaluate the impact of travel stress and infrastructure quality on the cycling mode share [@Takayasu:2024].
-The reduced network complexity also facilitated mapmatching [@Dahmen_ML; @Dahmen:2025].
+The network's information-richness also aided in analysing cyclists' route perception [@dahmen_2026_sequence], while the reduced network complexity facilitated mapmatching in all of these cases.

 # AI Usage Disclosure